Car Accident FAQ Answered by Houston Lawyers

 Subrogation is an important issue in your accident case, as it determines how much money is left in your pocket after your case is resolved.
 For this reason, it is important to have an attorney represent you in the subrogation process.

-As experienced Houston car accident lawyers, our job goes beyond resolving your case by negotiation or jury verdict.
+As experienced car accident lawyers, our job goes beyond resolving your case by negotiation or jury verdict.
 Our lawyers will:

 - Evaluate all potential secondary payers to determine which is the most advantageous.